hung-phi/flask_api_course/README.md

 ## Installation
 `git clone` this repository.

-You can create a virtual environment, running on Python3.
+You can create a virtual environment(virtualenv), running on Python3.

+`virtualenv .env `

+`source .env/bin/activate`

+And deactivate when you are done: `deactivate`

 Then install required libraries.

 `pip3 install -r requirements.txt`

+It is also imperative that you set your own secret key for JWT by creating a `config.py`, that has this content:

+`
+SECRET = 'YOUR SECRET'
+SQLALCHEMY_TRACK_MODIFICATIONS = False
+SQLALCHEMY_DATABASE_URI = 'sqlite:///data.db'
+`

-Running the server: `python3 app.py`
+Run the server: `python3 -m src.app`

 ## Description
-Code followed the course _**Rest APIs with Flask and Python**_ on O'Reilly.
-The project is a REST Flask server that serves CRUD apis for a e-commerce system that have a number of stores selling items.
-The web server also does user authorization using JWT.
+The project is a web api server that contains information of stores and items in each store.
+It is also accompanied with an authorization system for authenticated users.

-## Implementation
+## Example Request
-The project is built with Python.
-Libraries used are Flask, Flask_restful and SQLAlchemy.
+You can test it in Postman with some of the sample requests by importing `flask_course.postman_collection.json` to your POSTMAN app.

 ## License
 [MIT](https://github.com/xoxwaw/flask_api_course/blob/master/LICENSE)